ericmann/itinerant-jenkins/README.md

 1. To allow Windows hosts to share in the Ansible-provisioning love
 1. To empower developers who want to use the _same_ provisioning script on a production machine somewhere in the cloud

+## Requirements

+An optional requirement is to install the [vagrant-ghost](https://github.com/10up/vagrant-ghost) plugin to allow Vagrant to manage your hostsfile for you:

+    vagrant plugin install vagrant-ghost

+If you forgo this plugin, you'll need to manually update your hosts file to point `jenkins.dev` at your new VM.

 ## What you get

 - Ubuntu 14.04